tambetm/minecraft-py/README.md

 ## Known issues

  * Python 3 is not supported as Microsoft doesn't provide precompiled binaries for Python 3.
+If you happen to be using Ubuntu, you can try installing precompiled [Ubuntu 14.04](https://github.com/tambetm/minecraft-py34-ubuntu1404) or [Ubuntu 16.04](https://github.com/tambetm/minecraft-py35-ubuntu1604) version.